- Studying Law at Yale

 All of the application materials (statement, budget, and documentation of expenses) should be sent by email to email@example.com.
 These materials should be included as attachments to the email.

-If you require funds within 24 hours please complete as many of the application requirements as possible, submit them as set out above, and then forward that email to Joe Crosby, Senior Associate Dean for Finance and Administration (email@example.com), Miriam Ingber, Associate Dean for Admissions and Financial Aid (firstname.lastname@example.org), Jacqueline Outlaw, Director of Financial Aid (email@example.com), and Roselyn Llanos-Robles, Financial Aid Counselor (firstname.lastname@example.org).
+If you require funds within 24 hours please complete as many of the application requirements as possible, submit them as set out above, and then forward that email to Joe Crosby, Senior Associate Dean for Finance and Administration (firstname.lastname@example.org), Miriam Ingber, Associate Dean for Admissions and Financial Aid (email@example.com), Jennifer Lia, Senior Associate Director Financial Planning and Analysis (firstname.lastname@example.org), Jacqueline Outlaw, Director of Financial Aid (email@example.com), and Roselyn Llanos-Robles, Financial Aid Counselor (firstname.lastname@example.org).

 Applications are reviewed on a first-come, first-serve basis once the application is complete, and if approved, may be granted in whole or in part.
 Priority will be given based on the urgency of the situation, the student’s overall financial situation and level of hardship, and whether other resources and support available to the student have been utilized.